kemichai/rfmpy/docs/installation.md

 #### Installation:
-The simplest way to run the codes is using anaconda and a virtual environment.
+The simplest way to run these Python codes is using conda.

-This way you won't damage your system python.
-If you do not already have an anaconda or miniconda install go to the conda-install instructions and get yourself either of the two [conda-install](https://docs.conda.io/en/latest/miniconda.html).
+Before we get started, you need to install Anaconda.
+Anaconda is cross-platform package manager software for scientific data analysis.
+You can download the installation file based on your operating system and install Anaconda or miniconda using the following [link](https://docs.conda.io/en/latest/miniconda.html)

-Once you have installed conda, create a new environment with the following dependencies using:
+Once you have installed conda, open a terminal (Linux) create a new environment with the following dependencies using:
 ```bash
 conda config --add channels conda-forge
 conda create -n rfmpy python=3.6 pip obspy=1.2.1 matplotlib numpy pandas basemap cartopy shapely fortran-compiler